harvard-dce/mh-opsworks/README.zadara.md

 # Configuring a cluster to connect to zadara storage

-## mh-opsworks and `cluster_config.json` changes
+## mh-opsworks and cluster configuration changes

-The list below represents the `cluster_config.json` level changes necessary to connect a cluster to zadara (or perhaps other) external storage.
+The list below represents the cluster configuration level changes necessary to connect a cluster to zadara (or perhaps other) external storage.

 1. Create your VPC via `./bin/rake vpc:init`
 1. Now create your zadara storage volumes (see below).
 Come back and continue with the next step when that's done.
-1. Remove the storage layer entirely in your `cluster_config.json`
+1. Remove the storage layer entirely in your cluster configuration.
 1. Move the `mh-opsworks-recipes::nfs-client` recipe to the `setup` lifecycle event for the Admin, Engage, and Workers layers after the "mh-opsworks-recipes::create-matterhorn-user" recipe.
 Technically this is